Hematocrit: Levels

 Hematocrit can vary from the determining factors of the number of red blood cells.
 These factors can be from the age and sex of the subject.
+The normal hematocrit level is around 40% for adult women and about 45% for adult men.
+In newborns, it is approximately 55% and drops to around 35% by 2 months of age.
+After that, it gradually increases during development, reaching adult levels at puberty.
+Following this, the hematocrit level gradually decreases with aging.
 Typically, a higher hematocrit level signifies the blood sample's ability to transport oxygen, which has led to reports that an "optimal hematocrit level" may exist.
 Optimal hematocrit levels have been studied through combinations of assays on blood sample's hematocrit itself, viscosity, and hemoglobin level.

 Hematocrit levels also serve as an indicator of health conditions.
 Thus, tests on hematocrit levels are often carried out in the process of diagnosis of such conditions, and may be conducted prior to surgery.
 Additionally, the health conditions associated with certain hematocrit levels are the same as ones associated with certain hemoglobin levels.
 As blood flows from the arterioles into the capillaries, a change in pressure occurs.
 In order to maintain pressure, the capillaries branch off to a web of vessels that carry blood into the venules.
 Through this process blood undergoes micro-circulation.
 In micro-circulation, the Fåhræus effect will take place, resulting in a large change in hematocrit.
 As blood flows through the arterioles, red cells will act a feed hematocrit (Hf), while in the capillaries, a tube hematocrit (Ht) occurs.
 In tube hematocrit, plasma fills most of the vessel while the red cells travel through in somewhat of a single file line.
 From this stage, blood will enter the venules increasing in hematocrit, in other words the discharge hematocrit (Hd).In large vessels with low hematocrit, viscosity dramatically drops and red cells take in a lot of energy.
-While in smaller vessels at the micro-circulation scale, viscosity is very high.
-With the increase in shear stress at the wall, a lot of energy is used to move cells.